Adithya-R-Versatile/SIH-25010/README.md

 ## Technical Approach
 <h3>Technically it can be used by using mobile phone as well as toll free:</h3>
-<ul><li>· Mobile App Development: React Native (for cross-platform compatibility on Android and iOS)
+<ul><li>·TECHNOLOGY TO BE USED: Mobile App Development: React Native (for cross-platform compatibility on Android and iOS)
 · Backend & API: Python with Django REST framework
 · AI/ML Models: TensorFlow and PyTorch for building image recognition (pest/disease detection) and predictive analytics (crop advisory) models.
 · Database: PostgreSQL (for reliable and structured data storage)